 (b) the patient’s guardian or enduring guardian or the person responsible for the patient under section 110ZD having made such a treatment decision in relation to the patient.

-[Section 110ZIA inserted by No. 25 of 2008 s.
+[Section 110ZIA inserted: No. 25 of 2008 s.
 11.]

 110ZJ.
 Order of priority of persons who may make treatment decision in relation to patient